navya-1927/neemus-ai-fire-detection/README.md

 pip install -r requirements.txt
 ```

-Download and unzip the dataset from HuggingFace: https://huggingface.co/datasets/navya-1927/neemus-ai-fire-detection-dataset
+Download and unzip the fire detection and classification datasets from HuggingFace: https://huggingface.co/datasets/navya-1927/neemus-ai-fire-detection-dataset

 ### Running inference (once a model is trained/placed in `models/`)